Bookmark and Share FiPy: A Finite Volume PDE Solver Using Python

 Installing FiPy

-Details of the Required Packages and links are given below and in platform-specific instructions, but for the courageous and the impatient, FiPy can be up and running quickly by simply installing the following prerequisite packages on your system:
+Details of the Required Packages and links are given below, but for the courageous and the impatient, FiPy can be up and running quickly by simply installing the following prerequisite packages on your system:

 • Python